jesperancinha/markdowner/Readme.md

 An extra complicated markdown parsing library with extra special functions.

-Look into the javadocs for more info.
+Please Look into the javadocs for more info or check our [reference documentation](http://jesperancinha.github.io/markdowner/) for more details.

 ## Release 3.0.1 - 2021/05/24